The Stutz Artists Association

 Culture.
 Community.
 Connection.

 The Stutz Artists Association is a nonprofit, volunteer organization of artists working in the historic Stutz Building in Indianapolis, Indiana, USA.
-The organization works to encourage member artists and promote their work by sponsoring many events throughout the year.
+The organization engages the Central Indiana community through opportunities that support local art and artists.

 The Stutz Artists Association invites you learn more about the association and its artists, and urges you to attend the events they sponsor throughout the year.

 The Stutz Artists